Explicit Expressions for Iterates of Power Series: Fractional iteration

-\begin{proof} In order to demonstrate Schröder's formula, we used the binomial expansion for the exponentiation.
-The specific case allowed us to express the coefficient as a finite sum.
-To retrieve the finite sum for the general scenario, the expansion must be carried out using the $q$-Taylor formula (\ref{e:qtaylor}):
+\begin{proof} In proving Schröder's formula, we relied on the binomial expansion of the exponential, which in that specific setting allowed the coefficient to be written as a finite sum.
+To obtain an analogous finite sum in the general case, the expansion must instead be performed using the $q$-Taylor formula (\ref{e:qtaylor}):

-When $q=1$, we would naturally select $c = 1$.
-However, for the more general situation, any function $c = c(q)$ that satisfies $c(1) = 1$ would work as well.
-The naive choice $c(q) = 1$ would yield a finite sum, but ranging up to $n$, instead of the upper bound $n-k$ we had in \Cref{t:Schroder}.
-To reach the optimal upper bound $n-k$, the appropriate choice is $c(q) = q^k$.
-Therefore by \cref{e:linear}
+When $q=1$, it is natural to take $c = 1$.
+In the general case, however, any choice of $c = c(q)$ that satisfies $c(1) = 1$ would suffice.
+The naive choice $c(q) = 1$ still produces a finite sum, its upper limit becomes $n$ rather than the sharper bound $n-k$ obtained in \Cref{t:Schroder}.
+To recover the optimal upper bound $n-k$, the appropriate choice is $c(q) = q^k$.
+Therefore, by \cref{e:linear}

-Now, to show that the sum is finite, we first expand the coefficient.
+Now, to show that the sum is finite (and ranging up to $n-k$), we first expand the coefficient in \cref{e:infinitesum}.
 By \cref{e:compos}